Support for when things feel impossible

-Welcome to Lindsay Stenzel Counseling, LLC!
-Lindsay is a Certified Synergetic Play Therapist working with Play Therapy Connection in Littleton, CO.
-Lindsay is a trauma-informed anxiety specialist who works with children ages 3-15 navigating:
+Welcome to Lindsay Stenzel Counseling, LLC - I’m so glad you’re here.
+I’m a Certified Synergetic Play Therapist working with Play Therapy Connection in Littleton, CO.
+I am a trauma-informed anxiety specialist who provides child therapy and parent coaching for families in the south Denver suburbs.
+I work with children ages 3-15 navigating:

 Anxiety, panic, and phobias